zng-ui/zng/TODO/_r.md

 # Http Cache

-* image.rs large image blocks UI render and a single CPU core.
+* McBufReader backed download and cache very slow, using a single CPU core to the MAX buf very low network poll.
+* Merge BufReader implementation with McBuf

 --